aws/amazon-chime-sdk-android/README.md

 #### Use case 21.
 Add  an observer to receive data message.

-You can receive real-time message from multiple topics after meeting session started.
+You can receive real-time messages from multiple topics after starting the meeting session.

 ```kotlin
 val YOUR_ATTENDEE_ID = meetingSession.configuration.credentials.attendeeId